firepear/qsplit/README.rst

 ===========================

-Qsplit splits a byte-slice into its constituent non-whitespace chunks, keeping quoted chunks together, in the manner of the shell.
+Qsplit splits a byte-slice into its constituent non-whitespace chunks, keeping quoted chunks together, in the manner of the shell (mostly).

 ::